Ecohen4/NLP/harry_potter.md

 As far as approaching this problem, I divided it into two main chunks:

 **Text Summarization**
- - I did quite a bit of research before diving in, and learned that there are two main categories of text summarization techniques, **Extractive** and **Abstractive**.
+ - I did quite a bit of research before diving in, there are two main categories of text summarization techniques, **Extractive** and **Abstractive**.
-    - Extractive Summarization: Methods rely on extracting several parts, such as phrases and sentences, from a corpus of text and stack them together to create a summary.
-Therefore, identifying the right sentences for summarization is of utmost importance in an extractive method.
+    - Extractive Summarization: Methods rely on extracting several parts from a corpus of text, such as phrases and sentences, and stacking them together to create a summary.
+As such, identifying the right sentences for summarization is of utmost importance in an extractive method.
     - Abstractive Summarization: These methods use advanced NLP techniques to generate an entirely new summary.
-Some parts of this summary may not even appear in the original text.
+Some parts of this summary may not even appear in the original text, as these methods simulate how humans would summarize text.
   - I chose to focus on extractive techniques for this project, as the models I researched that use abstracive summarization are primarily deep learning methods that have better results on smaller paragraphs, vs. the entire chapters that need to be summarized for this project.
   - Below, I have presented several text summarization methodologies, and the methodology I consider the best has been implemented in the final version of the code.

 **Topic Modeling**
 - For topic modeling, I chose to use Latent Dirichlet Allocation, due to its ease of interpretation, and the robust model the Gensim library contains.
 - I also chose to use Gensim because it was out of my comfort zone, compared to sklearn, and I thought this would be a great opportunity to continue learning.
-- NMF and SVD would potentially be valid techniques as well, and could be an area to explore further.
+- NMF and SVD would potentially be valid techniques as well, and could be additional methods to explore further.

 [Back to Top](#Table-of-Contents)